conan-io/conan-extensions/extensions/commands/art/readme_build_info.md

 positional arguments:
-  build_name           BuildInfo name to promote. build_number         BuildInfo number to promote. source_repo          Source repo for promotion. target_repo          Target repo for promotion.
+  build_name           BuildInfo name to promote. build_number         BuildInfo number to promote. source_repo          Artifactory repository to get artifacts from. target_repo          Artifactory repository to promote artifacts to.

 options:
   -h, --help           show this help message and exit